Social Security Number (SSN) & ITIN

 - What to do if you are not eligible for an SSN?
 (ITIN)

 - Other SSN Resources & Forms

-Anyone who works in the United States need a Social Security Number (SSN).
+Anyone who works in the United States needs a Social Security number (SSN).
 SSN is for employment and tax purposes only.
 The SSN is also used to track your credit and work history.
-The U.S. government assigns the Social Security Number and will only be assigned one SSN per lifetime.
-If you are eligible for a Social Security Number, you need to apply for it and will receive a Social Security Card with the number on it.
+The U.S. government assigns the Social Security number and will only be assigned one SSN per lifetime.
+If you are eligible for a Social Security number, you need to apply for it and will receive a Social Security card with the number on it.

-- The Social Security Card is not a work permit.
-You will need to receive employment authorization in order to begin employment and obtain SSN.
+- The Social Security card is not a work permit.
+You will need to receive employment authorization in order to begin employment and obtain the SSN.

-- Social Security Number is not required to open a bank account, get a driver’s license, rent an apartment or get a cell phone.
+- A Social Security number is not required to open a bank account, get a driver’s license, rent an apartment or get a cell phone.
 Many vendors will allow you to substitute your student ID number or use other verification to obtain their services.

 Who can and when to apply?

 |Who?
 Visa/Employment Type||Eligible?||When?|